ScriptTactics/TakServer-Install/README.md

 ## Client Certs

-For each client that you want on your network copy the following command and change the user.
+For each client that you want on your network copy the following command and change `user` to the user you want to add: ex -> `Alpha`.

 `./makeCert.sh client user`